Courses

 World Constitutions

-Constitutions are fundamental to the establishment, and re-establishment, of a country's social, political, and economic order.
-Countries have experimented relentlessly with constitutional design, transforming our understanding of how constitutions are made, maintained, and replaced.
 This course explores the theoretical foundations of modern constitutionalism, the stages of the design process, innovations governments have incorporated into constitution-making, differences between democratic and authoritarian constitutions, and why constitutions ultimately die.
-Readings include materials on constitutional systems from various regions including Africa, Asia, and Latin America.
+Readings include materials on constitutional systems from Africa, Asia, and Latin America.

 Judicial Process and Behavior